htw-imi-showtime/showtime-website-project-archive/content/ws20/master/m1-augmented-boardgame-experience/features.md

 **When it is your turn**, you will see a selection menu.
 Here you can choose between four options.

-**1. Roll the dice:** To advance on the map you can roll the dice and confirm the corresponding steps.
+**1. Roll the dice:** To advance on the map, you can roll the dice and confirm the corresponding steps.
 For this you need a dice and a dicing disc.
 The game tells you how to roll the dice.
 If nothing special is shown to you, you roll the dice **normally** and enter the rolled number in the smartphone.
 If you see **hinder/easy** dice instead, you have to read exactly what to do.
-In both variants you have to use the dicing disc and try to hit the center.
+In both variants, you have to use the dicing disc and try to hit the center.
 Then enter the area you landed in on your smartphone.

 {{<image src="dice.png" alt="Dice Variants" caption="The screen when it is your turn and the two options to roll the dice">}}

 **2. Search for clues:** One way to get clues is to look for clues on your turn.
 Here you roll the dice and if you roll a four, five or six, you will find a clue.
 If successful, confirm this on your smartphone.

-**3. Share clue:** Here you can share clues with other players to verify evidence faster.
+**3. Share clues:** Here, you can share clues with other players to verify evidence faster.
 But be careful, don't always give your clues to the same person, because it could be the mole using them to work against the team.

-**4. Verify proof:** If you have found all three clues of a category, you can secure a piece of evidence here.
+**4. Verify proof:** If you have found all three clues in a category, you can secure a piece of evidence here.
 Remember, by the end of the game your team must have verified four pieces.

 If you have new messages or other important information, you will be notified by a popup window on your smartphone.